48 Hours in Petaluma, California

 Mystic Theater

-If you choose to dine at McNear’s, you can make it dinner and a show all in the same building.
-Located literally just steps away from the restaurant, the Mystic Theater is a premier North Bay music venue.
-With a full bar on the premises, the Mystic presents an eclectic music lineup of rock, funk, blues, roots, reggae, ska, Western swing, and more.
+Located steps away from McNear’s restaurant, the Mystic Theater is a premier music venue with a full bar.
+Check out their eclectic music lineup of rock, funk, blues, roots, reggae, ska, swing, and more.

-Not far away you’ll find The Big Easy, an “underground” venue with a full calendar of live shows featuring both local and national talent.
-Nearby, sister restaurant Speakeasy serves delicious internationally inspired, tapas-style small plates until 2 a.m. nightly — making these two another easy combo for dinner and a show.
+Not far away, you’ll find The Big Easy, an “underground” venue with a full calendar of live shows.
+Sister restaurant Speakeasy serves delicious internationally inspired, tapas-style small plates late into the night.

 Brewsters Beer Garden

-Family-friendly Brewsters Beer Garden features a California interpretation of southern barbecue, more than 30 rotating craft brews on tap, local wines, and craft cocktails.
-There’s plenty of open-air seating, a bocce ball court, a fire pit for chilly nights, and live music Thursday through Sunday nights.
+Brewsters Beer Garden features a California interpretation of southern barbecue, more than 30 rotating craft brews on tap, local wines, and craft cocktails.
+There’s plenty of open-air seating, a bocce ball court, a fire pit, and live music on many nights.

-Nearby, The Block Petaluma is a food truck market and beer garden.
-Also family friendly, this open-air venue includes fire pits, games, live music, and dozens of beers on tap.
-There’s a pizzeria on site, and a rotating list of award-winning food trucks that park here.
+Nearby, The Block Petaluma is an open-air food truck market and beer garden with fire pits, games, live music, an onsite pizzeria, dozens of beers on tap, and a rotating list of award-winning food trucks.

 Day Two

-Renowned for its pancakes, omelets, scrambles, and more (including a daily lunch and a Sunday brunch), the Tea Room Café also boasts an in-house bakery, with an array of seasonal sweets as well as signature favorites.
-Order at the counter, and then your menu is delivered to your table.
+Renowned for its pancakes, omelets, daily lunch, and Sunday brunch — the Tea Room Café also boasts an in-house bakery with seasonal and signature favorites.

 Petaluma East-Side Farmers Market

-In the rolling hills about four miles southwest of downtown, the Achadinha Cheese Co. offers 90-minute farm tours and cheese making classes.
-Achadinha is a family operated ranch where they milk their cows and goats and then make their own farmstead cheeses, along with raising beef cows, pigs, sheep, horses, and chickens.
+Achadinha Cheese Co. is a family-operated ranch offering 90-minute farm tours and cheese-making classes.
+Here they milk cows and goats and then make their own farmstead cheeses, along with raising pigs, sheep, horses, and chickens.

 Lala's Jam Bar and Urban Farmstand

-Closer to town, taste jams, honeys, and other local food products at Lala’s Jam Bar and Urban Farmstand.
-The cozy little place is half retail store and half gleaming commercial kitchen, where owner Leslie Goodrich creates her small batch jams, marmalades, and fruit butters.
-Her unique creations include Petaluma Fog Jam (figs, orange juice, ginger), sriracha pear jam, and lemon ginger marmalade.
-She also carries salami, chocolates, barbecues sauces, olive oils, vinegars, herb salts, and similar items made by other local food producers.
+Taste jams, honey, and more at LALA’s Jam Bar and Urban Farmstand.
+It’s half retail store and half gleaming commercial kitchen, where owner Leslie Goodrich creates her small batch jams, marmalades, and fruit butter.
+You may find unique creations like sriracha pear jam or lemon ginger marmalade and salami, chocolates, and sauces.

-Tours highlighting sustainable farming methods are also available from Tara Firma Farms, which produces grass-fed beef and pastured poultry and pork slightly more than four miles south of town (with a farm store open daily).
+Fascinating tours highlighting sustainable farming are offered by Tara Firma Farms, which produces grass-fed beef and pastured poultry and pork with a farm store open daily.

 Risibisi